mit-cml/appinventor-sources/README.md

 ### Dependencies

-You will need a full Java JDK (version 11, OpenJDK preferred; JRE is not enough) and [ant](http://ant.apache.org/) (version 1.10) to compile the sources.
+You will need a full Java JDK (version 11, OpenJDK preferred; JRE is not enough) and [ant](http://ant.apache.org/) to compile the sources.

 You will also need a copy of the [Google Cloud SDK](https://cloud.google.com/appengine/docs/standard/java/download) to run the development servers.
-When setting up the gcloud cli you might be asked if you'd like to install Python 3.11, as the cli depends on it.
-In case of any issues with Python versions, check the value of the CLOUDSDK_PYTHON environment variable, which the cli can use to point to the right version.

-If you want to make changes to the sources, you will have to run an automated test suite, and for that you will also need a recent version of NodeJS (node 20+ works) and the Firefox browser installed on your machine.
+If you want to make changes to the source, you are going to need to run an automated test suite, and for that you will also need [phantomjs](http://phantomjs.org/).
 Have a look at the testing section for more information.

-Finally, if you want to make changes to the markdown docs you will need Ruby (versions 2.6 or 2.7).

 ### Forking or cloning